ChainSafe/forest/docs/docs/users/reference/cli.md

           Recompute missing tipset state (expensive) instead of skipping it; tipsets that still can't be computed are skipped and reported rather than aborting the run

       --allow-near-head
-          Also index revert-prone tipsets within `CHAIN_FINALITY` of the head.
-By default the walk is clamped below finality
+          Also index revert-prone tipsets newer than the EC-finalized epoch (up to the head).
+By default the walk is clamped to the EC-finalized epoch

       --resume
           Resume from the persisted checkpoint of a previous run instead of starting at the chain head.
 Ignored when `--from` is given